 Briefing is about defining requirements, in order to inform building designs that meet clients' needs.
-Simply by producing buildings that do meet needs rather than those that don't, will considerably reduce the wastage of energy, materials, space and human effort.
+Simply producing buildings that meet needs will considerably reduce the wastage of energy, materials, space and human effort.
 FE Colleges comprise various types of buildings to meet different functions, and the requirements of each should be considered before developing any project brief.
-In most cases the project sponsor will need to carefully develop this over a period of time, consulting stakeholders in the process.
+In most cases the project sponsor will need to carefully develop this over a period of time, consulting interested people and organisations in the process.